drewboardman/drewboardman.github.io/_posts/2020-1-14-blackbird-operator.md

 (.:) =         (.) . (.)
 ```

-So now we can apply this to our `aggregate` function
+Now we can apply this to our `aggregate` function

 ```haskell
 aggregate f xs = sum (map f xs)